UltraEngine/Documentation/CPP/Entity_Staticize.md

 # Entity::Staticize

 This method makes the entity static.
-A static entity cannot move and can be much more efficient for rendering, pathfinding, and physics, to make your application run even faster.
+A static entity cannot move and can be much more efficient to render.
 This operation is one-way and cannot be reversed.

 ## Syntax